Melissa Fitzgerald

-Melissa Fitzgerald is an American actress and the Senior Director of the nonprofit organization Justice For Vets.
-She is best known for portraying Carol Fitzpatrick on The West Wing.
+Melissa Fitzgerald is an American actress and the senior director of the nonprofit organization Justice For Vets.
+She played Carol Fitzpatrick on The West Wing.

 Early life and education

-Fitzgerald's father is Pennsylvania judge James Fitzgerald; her mother, Carole, is involved in politics and volunteer work in Philadelphia.
+Fitzgerald grew up in the Chestnut Hill area of Philadelphia.
+Her father is Pennsylvania judge James Fitzgerald; her mother, Carol, is involved in politics and volunteer work in Philadelphia.

-Fitzgerald graduated from Springside School in Philadelphia, Pennsylvania, and earned a B.A. in Drama and Literature from the University of Pennsylvania.
+Fitzgerald graduated from Springside School in Philadelphia, Pennsylvania, in 1983, and earned a B.A. in drama and literature from the University of Pennsylvania in 1987.
 Fitzgerald studied acting at The Neighborhood Playhouse School of the Theatre in New York City.

 Career

 Fitzgerald is the founder of Voices in Harmony, a non-profit community theater in Los Angeles.
 From 1999 to 2006, she played Carol Fitzpatrick, assistant to press secretary C.J.
 Cregg, on The West Wing.

 On January 19, 2007, Nicholas D. Kristof of The New York Times announced that Fitzgerald had won a writing contest he had sponsored on Darfur.

 On May 17, 2008, Fitzgerald received the Chestnut Hill College Medal, and she was the commencement speaker.

-In November 2013, Fitzgerald joined Justice For Vets as its Senior Director.
+In November 2013, Fitzgerald joined Justice For Vets as its director of strategic engagement.
 The organization advocates for veterans treatment courts.